 Keen to try La Belle Vie soon?
 Purchase a restaurant gift voucher here.

 Looking oh so cute in a white cottage on Haig Road in Auchenflower, Haig Road Bistro is the elder sibling to Le Coin Bistro, and just like its sister, dishes up rich and comforting classic French dishes.
 The tarte flambee here is a must try—a thin rolled dough base is spread with soft cheese and scattered with toppings like onion, bacon and gruyere cheese, or mushrooms, parmesan and truffled, before being baked to perfection.

 La Cache À Vín

 Tucked away in an old wine cellar, La Cache à Vín is definitely one of the most romantic French restaurants in Brisbane.
 Once you’ve taken in the subterranean surroundings (and ordered a bottle of wine—you are in a wine cellar, after all), start your luxe dinner with sand crab and lemon thyme risotto or steak tartare, before moving onto roasted lamb rump with a cassoulet.
 Just be sure to save room for creme brulee for dessert.

 Two Small Rooms

 That’s literally all there is to this local Milton bistro.
-Having served classic French cuisine to the people of Brisbane for just shy of 30 years, Two Small Rooms is as traditional as they come.
+Having served classic French cuisine to the people of Brisbane for just over 30 years, Two Small Rooms is as traditional as they come.
 Fresh from a recent revamping, their new look is still as minimal and fuss-free as ever, siphoning all effort into providing a delectable French feed.